takefumi-yoshii/redux-aggregate/README.md

 Here we are creating them with `createAggregate`.
 `Aggregate` contains "ActionTypes / ActionCreators / ReducerFactory".
-The first argument is `Mutations`, a set of mutate functions.
+The first argument is `Mutations`, a map of mutate functions.
 The second argument is a unique namespace.With this, ActionType won't conflict.

 ```javascript